mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/upgrading-v2-to-v3.md

 ## SchemaGenerator.generate() is now async

 If you used `SchemaGenerator`, now there is CLI tool you can use instead.
 Learn more in [SchemaGenerator docs](schema-generator.md).
-To setup CLI, take a look at [installation section](./quick-start.md).
+To set up CLI, take a look at [installation section](./quick-start.md).

 ## New method on NamingStrategy interface